 Funding for leisure activities through the District Council

 This is a time of great pressure on funding.
 If you speak to our officers (contact details given below), depending on the nature of your need, they may also be able to assist with ideas for other sources of funding.

 Sport and Physical Activity

 Website: New Forest Leader

 The grant aid funds are open to bids from organisations with a proper constitution.
 Schemes promoted by individuals are not eligible for consideration, nor do we provide funding for individuals.
 If you are an individual seeking personal support for costs such as those involved in sports coaching, visit our Sports Funding page.
-If you are seeking funding for Play related schemes, visit our Holiday Playscheme Funding page.
+If you are seeking funding for Play related schemes, visit our Holiday Playscheme Funding Applications page.

 District Council Capital Funding

 These funds are for the construction of new buildings or the extension of existing buildings.
 We cannot support maintenance works as these are the responsibility of the organisation itself.
 If you are involved in a building project and you start before you make contact with us, we will not be able to consider your project.